The highest value of educationWritten by Subby Szterszky

 Amidst all the worthwhile goals of education, could this be chief among them?
 Could it be to maintain and heighten our sense of order and wonder, beyond our formative years and throughout life?
 Might we approach every field of study – the world of nature, the world of ideas, the achievements of culture – with a view of God’s glory and beauty behind it?

 For non-believing children (and adults) it would lay vital groundwork for the Gospel to bear its fruit.
-And for believers, it would do the same, deepening their affection and appreciation for their creative, sovereign Lord.
+And for believers, it would do the same, deepening our affection and appreciation for our creative, sovereign Lord.
 In either case, that’s an educational goal whose benefits reach well beyond this life and into eternity.

 © 2019 Focus on the Family (Canada) Association.
 All rights reserved.